 “There’s rosemary, that’s for remembrance”– Ophelia from Shakespeare’s Hamlet

 For centuries, rosemary was tied with improving memory.
 But nobody really knew if it was true.
 Until 2015, that is.
-According to BBC News, a group at Northumbia University conducted a study in 2015 with the intention of proving that the herb really does improve memory.
+According to BBC News, a group at Northumbria University conducted a study in 2015 with the intention of proving that the herb really does improve memory.
 In this controlled study, a group introduced to an aromatic infusion of rosemary performed significantly better on memory-related task than the control group.

-RELATED: Discover the benefits of ginkgo.
+RELATED: Discover the benefits of ginkgo

 Of course, I have alluded to the fact that rosemary’s benefits are aphrodisiac.
 The benefit to memory won’t directly impact your libido.
 But it does make you more irresistible as a lover.
 Who doesn’t want a partner who always remembers your favorite things?

-Rosemary benefits for skin and body
+Rosemary benefits for skin and body may make you sexier

-Folkloric legend associated the herb with the Virgin Mary, for whom many originally thought the herb was named.
+A folkloric legend associated the herb with the Virgin Mary, for whom many originally thought the herb was named.
 But it was actually named for Aphrodite/Venus.
 And in many early depictions, the goddess of love was portrayed clutching or wearing a sprig of the fragrant herb.

 Placed under your pillow, rosemary is thought to promote pleasant dreams.
 And steeped in hot water, rosemary tea can calm nerves.
 I’ve also read that in ancient Rome, the scent of rosemary was considered empowering.